 Owning a dog includes expenses such as food, supplies, accessories, veterinary care, emergency care, etc. Apart from this, it also requires spending plenty of time.

-So here we have seen certain things to consider before getting a dog.
+So here we have seen important things to consider when adopting a new dog.
 Before getting a dog, make sure you are committed and you can manage to bear all the expenses.
 Apart from this, you will also need to get time for taking care of the dog.